sfb1996/cookbook/_recipes/un-lasagna.md

 2. Add spaghetti sauce and simmer 30 minutes.
 3. Beat eggs and add remaining ingredients (except mozzarella).
 4. Cook noodles.
-5. In a 9x13 pan, layer noodles, cheese mix, mozzarella, meat.
-Repeat layers a second time.
+5. In a large bowl, mix egg mixture, meat, mozzarella, and pasta.
+Transfer to a 9x13 baking dish.
 6. Cover and bake at 350 degrees for 30 minutes.
 7. Uncover and bake 20 minutes more.
 8. Let stand before serving.